 Try out this pie to impress your guests!
-Sure, you can have a classic cherry pie or other fruit pie any time of year, but there's something about a cheddar crust that just says autumn.
-Here is the recipe.
+Sure, you can have a classic cherry pie or lemon meringue pie any time of year, but there's something about a cheddar crust that just says autumn.
+Here is the recipe at Epicurious.

 7. Free Form Peach Pie

 The name pretty much says it all.
-This type of pie is not prepared in a pie dish, but on a sheet pan much like a galette.
+This type of pie is not prepared in a pie dish with a top crust, but on a sheet pan much like a galette or slab pie.
 You can still use pie dough for that flaky pie crust and it is best if filled with fruit.
 Try out different fruits that are in season, and make a Strawberry Pie or a Blueberry Pie with this fun recipe.

 8. Chocolate Cream Pie

 You can also add slices of banana to the bottom of the baked pie crust for a Banana Chocolate Cream Pie, or frozen raspberries into the mix for a Chocolate Raspberry Cream Pie.
-Here's the recipe for this great blank slate!
+Here's the recipe at King Arthur Flour for this great blank slate!
 Still not enough chocolate?
 Try making this chocolate pie dough or adding white chocolate shavings to the top of the pie itself.

 Want a break from the sweetness?
 Well, savory pies do exist and are a very satisfying meal.
 Most look stunning on your table whether it's for your valentine, an Easter crowd, or a hungry Christmas dinner crew.

 Even if you're not a fan of mushrooms, this is a versatile recipe that can even use meat if you want something heartier.
-Here is the recipe.
+Here is the recipe at Completely Delicious.

 Chicken pot pie is a perfect meal and has everything you need: vegetables, meat and pie crust.
 So hearty and flavorful, the great thing you can do is use leftover shredded chicken or rotisserie chicken.

 The added egg wash brushed on top of the pie dough before gives you a shiny crust.
-Check out this recipe.
+Check out this recipe at The Pioneer Woman.

 Shepherd's pie is another pie with all the essential foods: meat, vegetables, and herbs all tucked under a cozy mashed potato blanket.
 This pie is different because it has a mashed potato crust.
 Get crafty and turn it into a subtle lattice crust the photo above, or go classic and top with a buttermilk pie crust.
-Here is the recipe.
+Here is the recipe at Epicurious.